Ayiwoma/SQL-Project/README.md

 3. Some of the columns had empty cells which made filtering difficult, generating revenue that was supplied but with more empty cells than filled cells.

+4. Running the data from the table analytics took more time than other tables, which slowed down the process.

 ## Future Goals